livestorm/hiring-frontend-test/README.md

   <img width="400" height="140" src="https://upload.wikimedia.org/wikipedia/commons/c/c6/Logo-livestorm.svg">
 </p>

-# Livestorm Frontend Hiring Test
+# Livestorm Front-End Hiring Test

 This test is part of our hiring process for Vue/GraphQL developers.
 [Apply now](https://jobs.livestorm.co/)

 Be sure to read all of the instructions carefully and follow the guidelines below.
-This test should take you between 3 and 6 hours depending on your experience.
+This test should take you between 4 and 8 hours depending on your experience.

 ## Context